-Our gateway indication is oncology, which will be our focus, as we prepare to initiate clinical trials in the second half of 2021.
-We are initially developing our lead product candidate, HCW9218, as an injectable immunotherapeutic for patients with solid tumors.
-Advances in immuno-stimulatory and anti-immunosuppressive therapeutics have revolutionized cancer treatment.
-Our approach is to create an innovative cancer immunotherapeutic designed to do both.
-Our initial goal is to evaluate HCW9218 in patients with cancer as we attempt to optimize the efficacy and minimize the side effects of chemotherapy through stimulating anti-tumor effector immune cell responses, blocking transforming growth factor-ß ("TGF-ß") immunosuppressive activity, eliminating chemotherapy-induced senescent cells in tumors and normal tissues (i.e., senolytic effect), and reducing senescence-associated secretory phenotype ("SASP") factor activity (i.e., senomorphic effect).
+We are initially developing HCW9218 as an injectable immunotherapeutic for patients with solid tumors.
+Our initial goal is to evaluate HCW9218 in patients with cancer as we attempt to minimize the side effects of chemotherapy through stimulating anti-tumor effector immune cell responses, blocking TGF-ß immunosuppressive activity, eliminating chemotherapy-induced senescent cells in tumors and normal tissues (i.e., senolytic effect), and reducing senescence-associated secretory phenotype ("SASP") factor activity (i.e., senomorphic effect).
 We are leveraging extensive clinical expertise to structure clinical trials with clear, objective, and measurable endpoints.
-We have the expertise in-house and extensive relationships at NCI-Designated Comprehensive Cancer Centers that have high interest in participating in our clinical trials as clinical sites.
+We expect to manage our clinical trials internally, relying on our in-house expertise in managing clinical trials conducted in collaboration with National Cancer Institute (NCI)-Designated Comprehensive Cancer Centers.
+Currently, we are engaged in preliminary discussions with seven leading institutions who have shown interest in participating in our clinical trials as clinical sites.
+We are presently working with the identified Principal Investigators from these institutions to establish clinical development strategies for our product candidates and to refine study protocols for pancreatic, ovarian, breast, prostate, and colorectal cancer trials.
+Because the discussions with these clinical sites and Principal Investigators are considered preliminary, we are not certain we will be successful in reaching an agreement with any or all of these institutions.
+The course of these discussions and whether we might need to identify alternative clinical sites could impact the start date for our clinical trials.
+Any delays in our clinical trials could increase our costs and slow down the development and approval process, which could harm our commercial prospects.